AbubakarSharif-47/openvas-ai-scanner/README.md

 PORT_LIST_ID = "33d0cd82-57c6-11e1-8ed1-406186ea4fc5"  # Default "All IANA assigned TCP"
 SCAN_CONFIG_ID = "daba56c8-73ec-11df-a475-002264764cea" # Default "Full and fast"
 REPORT_FORMAT_ID = "c1645568-627a-11e3-a660-406186ea4fc5" # XML Format ID

+⚠️ Disclaimer
+This tool is intended for educational and authorized security assessment purposes only.
+You must have explicit permission to scan any network or system.
+The authors are not responsible for any misuse or damage caused by this tool.